-Minneapolis Wedding Photographer Camera Gear
+Minneapolis Photographer Camera Gear

-As a Minneapolis wedding photographer, I often get asked what camera gear I use when meeting new clients.
+As a portrait and wedding photographer, I often get asked what camera gear I use when meeting new clients.
 While I often say “Canon professional gear and backups”, I thought it would be helpful if I took some time to review the items I use and explain how I use them.
 I’ve got A LOT of gear, so this will be quite a post!

 First of all, yes, I am a Canon user.
 When people ask about using Canon vs Nikon, it’s a bit like asking “Coke vs Pepsi?”
 They are both equally great at what they do, and in the end, it’s all about how comfortable each person is with their gear.
 I happen to fall in the Canon camp.

 Minneapolis Photographer Cameras

 My primary cameras are the Canon EOS 5D Mark III.
 They are amazing workhorse cameras.
 They have fast and accurate focusing, quiet operation, and excellent low-light capabilities, among many other things.
 The fact that they also have two card slots, for making two copies of each image, makes it a natural choice for wedding photographers.